-The film – based on the book, Simon vs. the Homo Sapiens Agenda – tells the story of Simon Spier, a high school student looking for love.
-The film serves up a beautiful, believable story (with shades of a John Hughes picture) and is a must-watch tale for everyone.
+Starring Nick Robinson, the film – based on the book, Simon vs. the Homo Sapiens Agenda – tells the story of Simon Spier, a high school student looking for love.
+The movie serves up a beautiful, believable LGBTQ+ story (with shades of a John Hughes picture) and is a must-watch tale for everyone.

 And of course, should you have already watched Love, Simon (and loved it), then now you’ll no doubt be looking for similar stories to keep you entertained.
 Similar stories like the three tales below…